hvishwanath/kafka-site-md/content/en/39/operations/provisioning-the-kraft-controller-quorum.md

     # Other configs ...

-The new standalone controller in the example configuration above should be formatted using the `kafka-storage format --standalone`command.
+Follow these steps to format and start a new standalone controller:

+    # Save the previously retrieved cluster ID from ZooKeeper in a variable called zk-cluster-id
+    $ bin/kafka-storage.sh format --standalone -t <zk-cluster-id> -c config/kraft/controller.properties
+    $ bin/kafka-server-start.sh config/kraft/controller.properties

 _Note: The KRaft cluster`node.id` values must be different from any existing ZK broker `broker.id`.
 In KRaft-mode, the brokers and controllers share the same Node ID namespace._